adibazimi/adibazimi/README.md

 # adibazimi
+### about adib azimi
- Hi im in SP undertaking a diploma in aerospace engineering I like to go on hikes
+ - Hi im in SP undertaking a diploma in aerospace engineering
+ - I like to go on hikes
+ - 😂